Facilitating Testing Accommodations

 - If a student wishes for the Disability Services to proctor their exam, they much speak with the professor one week prior to the exam being given.
 He or she must express the upcoming exam is one that they would like Disability services to proctor.

-If a student plans to have Disability Services proctor his or her exam, the student is responsible for turning in a completed Test Proctoring Request form online, at least one week prior to each exam he or she needs to take in the Teaching and Learning Center, and after speaking with the professor.
+If a student plans to have Disability Services proctor his or her exam, the student is responsible for turning in a completed Test Proctoring Request form online, at least two days prior to each exam he or she needs to take in the Teaching and Learning Center, and after speaking with the professor.
 After receiving the test proctoring request from a student, the Teaching and Learning Center will follow up with the faculty for any additional confirmation and information, as well as a reminder to secure the exam in advance.

 Unless specifically allowed by the instructor, books, notes, cell phones, or any test-related